Optical rectenna: Theory

-The theory behind optical rectennas is essentially the same as for traditional (radio or microwave) rectennas.
+The theory behind optical rectennas is essentially the same as for traditional (radio or microwave) antennas.
 Incident light on the antenna causes electrons in the antenna to move back and forth at the same frequency as the incoming light.
 This is caused by the oscillating electric field of the incoming electromagnetic wave.
 The movement of electrons is an alternating current (AC) in the antenna circuit.
 To convert this into direct current (DC), the AC must be rectified, which is typically done with a diode.
 The resulting DC current can then be used to power an external load.

 The resonant frequency of antennas (frequency which results in lowest impedance and thus highest efficiency) scales linearly with the physical dimensions of the antenna according to simple microwave antenna theory.
 The wavelengths in the solar spectrum range from approximately 0.3-2.0 μm.
 Thus, in order for a rectifying antenna to be an efficient electromagnetic collector in the solar spectrum, it needs to be on the order of hundreds of nm in size.

 Because of simplifications used in typical rectifying antenna theory, there are several complications that arise when discussing optical rectennas.
 At frequencies above infrared, almost all of the current is carried near the surface of the wire which reduces the effective cross sectional area of the wire, leading to an increase in resistance.
 This effect is also known as the "skin effect".
 From a purely device perspective, the I-V characteristics would appear to no longer be ohmic, even though Ohm's law, in its generalized vector form, is still valid.

 Another complication of scaling down is that diodes used in larger scale rectennas cannot operate at THz frequencies without large loss in power.
 The large loss in power is a result of the junction capacitance (also known as parasitic capacitance) found in p-n junction diodes and Schottky diodes, which can only operate effectively at frequencies less than 5 THz.
 The ideal wavelengths of 0.4–1.6 μm correspond to frequencies of approximately 190–750 THz, which is much larger than the capabilities of typical diodes.
 Therefore, alternative diodes need to be used for efficient power conversion.
 In current optical rectenna devices, metal-insulator-metal (MIM) tunneling diodes are used.
 Unlike Schottky diodes, MIM diodes are not affected by parasitic capacitances because they work on the basis of electron tunneling.
 Because of this, MIM diodes have been shown to operate effectively at frequencies around 150 THz.